We just call those events “weddings”. Yes. Absolutely. No Question. #LoveWins

 - December is extremely popular with holiday parties on both weekends and weeknights

-- Off Season (Summer/Winter) and Weeknight Events can usually be booked on shorter notice.
+- Off Season (Summer/Winter) and Weeknight Events can sometimes be booked on shorter notice.

 DQB loves to support charities, especially those that are near and dear to our hearts.
 Each year, we compile a list of organizations that we want to support, through donations of money, time, auction prizes, or otherwise.